eobermuhlner/kimage/README.md

         [--arg darkflat=IMAGE]
         [FILES]

-Calibrates images using bias/dark/flat/darkflat images.
+### Calibrate images using bias/dark/flat/darkflat images

 The different calibration files are optional, specify only the calibration image you have.